Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_01_02_DigitalTransformation_GlobalInfrastructur/Chapter_01_04_GlobalInfrastructure.md

     - **IAM Policies** can be written explicitly to deny access to specific AWS Regions.
 A Service Control Policy (SCP) are permissions applied organization-wide.
 - Services Control Policy (SCP)
     - if you wanted to have it organizational wide across all of your aws accounts you can use something called a service control policy
+    -  A global media company uses AWS Organizations to manage multiple AWS accounts.
+Which AWS service or feature can the company use to limit the access to AWS services for member accounts? 答案是 Services Control Policy

 ![](image/Pasted%20image%2020230321002131.png)